fsfe/fsfe-website/README.md

 ### Native
 We can either install the required dependencies manually using our preferred package manager.
 If you are a nix use one can run `nix-shell` to enter a shell with the required build dependencies.

-The required binary names are
+If installing manually, the required binary names are
 ```
-realpath rsync xsltproc xmllint sed find egrep grep wc make tee date iconv wget shuf python3
+realpath rsync xsltproc xmllint sed find egrep grep wc make tee date iconv wget shuf python3 pip3
 ```
-The package names for Debian, are
+The package names for Debian are
 ```
-bash bash-completion coreutils diffutils findutils inotify-tools libxml2-utils libxslt make procps python3 rsync
+bash bash-completion coreutils diffutils findutils inotify-tools libxml2-utils libxslt make procps python3 python3-pip python3-venv rsync
 ```
+The python dependencies are installed as part of the build process.
+They can be found in `requirements.txt`.

 After getting the dependencies one way or another we can actually build and serve the pages.

-The pages can be built and served by running `./build.sh`.
+The pages can be built and served by running `./build.py`.
 Try `--help` for more information.
 The simple web server used lacks the features of `apache` which used on the FSFE web servers.
-This is why no index is automatically selected form and directory and other behaviors.
+This is why no index is automatically selected for each directory and other behaviors.

 ### Docker
 Simply running `docker compose run --service-ports build --serve` should build the webpages and make them available over localhost.